Are you a NYC teen in foster care, or formerly in foster care, with a personal story to tell?

 If you’re a teen and like the idea of writing stories that will help your peers, Youth Communication is the place for you.

 Teen writers are mentored by full-time professional editors, learning memoir writing and journalism skills.
 Our writers get to be a voice for other teens; their work is published for thousands of readers through our publications and partners like The Nation, Chalkbeat, or in Youth Communication curricula.
 The writing process is rigorous, involving many drafts, but with lots of support and guidance from an editor.
 As a group, we will participate in discussions and activities related to journalism and issues you care about.
-Represent writers will be paid $150 per published article.
+Writers will be paid $100 per published article.
 We will provide laptops to participants who do not have them.

 •Writers must be in high school and between the ages of 15 and 20.